Pylons/substanced/docs/cataloging.rst

 ==========

 Substance D provides application content indexing and querying via a *catalog*.
-A catalog is an object named ``catalog`` which lives in a folder named ``catalogs`` within your application's resource tree.
+A catalog is an object named ``catalog`` which lives in a service named ``catalogs`` within your application's resource tree.
 A catalog has a number of indexes, each of which keeps a certain kind of information about your content.